courselabs/kubernetes/labs/namespaces/README.md

 ## Lab

-That Pi service takes too long to run, it was better when it ran with a proxy to cache the responses.
+That Pi service takes too long to run, it performs better when you run it with a reverse proxy to cache the responses.

 Add a caching proxy in front of the Pi app, and be aware that the ops team want all proxies in a namespace called `front-end`.

-You can use the Nginx setup from the PersistentVolumes lab as a starting point, but remember the pi-web Service is in its own namespace now.
+You can use the reverse proxy setup from here as a starting point, but the specs don't include a namespace: [reverse-proxy/nginx.yaml](labs/namespaces/specs/reverse-proxy/nginx.yaml).

-And we don't want any port clashes, so for the proxy let's use `8040` for the LoadBalancer Service and `30040` for the NodePort.
+Browse to http://localhost:30040 and you'll find an error - you'll need to fix the configuration to get it working.

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).